XML RSS

 Tasteless and nutritionally deficient foods anyone?

-By contrast, many artificially grown vegetables are often fairly tasteless and are deficient in some of the smaller nutrients (e.g. zinc, boron etc).
+By contrast, many artificially grown vegetables are often fairly tasteless and are deficient in some of the smaller nutrients (for example, zinc and boron).
 Nutritionists are becoming more aware of the role played by such trace elements in health.
 Selenium, for example, helps protect against cancers.
 And zinc is important for immune function and helps prevent the common cold.

 Meat always used to be a good source of zinc.
 Now grazing land is often so depleted of nutrients that there is scarcely any zinc present in animals reared on such pastures.